apache/zeppelin/contribution/general.md

 ## Becoming a Committer

-The PPMC adds new committers from the active contributors, based on their contribution to Zeppelin.
+The PMC adds new committers from the active contributors, based on their contribution to Zeppelin.
 The qualifications for new committers include:

 1. Sustained contributions: Committers should have a history of constant contributions to Zeppelin.
 2. Quality of contributions: Committers more than any other community member should submit simple, well-tested, and well-designed patches.